-Number Guideline B1-1 All supported versions of TLS are Good, Sufficient or Phase out See Chap ter 4 - Versions, algorithms and options, Table 1 - Versions
+Number Guideline B1-1 All supported versions of TLS are Good, Sufficient or Phase out Can Chan tor 4 Marsiana algorithms and antions.
+Table 1 Marsiana

+See Chapter 4 - Versions, algorithms and options, Table 1 - Versions

 Algorithm selections

 For each connection, the client and server negotiate the use of four cryptographic algorithms.
 One algorithm for key exchange, one algorithm for digital signatures in certificate verification, one algorithm for bulk encryption and one algorithm for hashing.
 We will refer to a set of four selected cryptographic algorithms as an algorithm selection.
 The pair of cryptographic algorithms for bulk encryption and hashing are known as a cipher suite and are used for record protection.